legdba/servicebox/README.md

 This is using the Lettuce RedisURI syntax.
 For a full list of URI syntax check http://redis.paluch.biz/apidocs/index.html?com/lambdaworks/redis/RedisConnection.html

-# Exposed services

-See Swagger definition and sample CURL commands at http://yourhost:8080/api/v2/swagger.yaml See Swagger-UI at http://yourhost:8080/docs/ (mind the final '/').

 # License
 This software is under Apache 2.0 license.